useRbozeman/intro-to-graphdb/index.md

 - Model/schema is probably closer to _truth_ with graph
 - Your thought process with graph will be different

 How do we use graph?
 --------------------

 - Exploring and visualize the graph itself
 - Querying the graph for sub-graphs
-- Sub graphs may be expressed as a table
+- Sub-graphs may be expressed as a table

 Our first graph database